jithureddy/angularjs-es6-gulp-browserify-karma-mocha-chai-starter/README.md

 This project use **ES6**, so if you are new in javascript world reading  [this](https://nodejs.org/en/docs/es6/)  can help you.

-All the credits is for *Jake Marsh* and his excelent [starter kit](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate).
+All the credits is for *Jake Marsh* and his excellent [starter kit](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate).
 The only i do is fix some bugs, change a few things to ES6 and change Jasmine for Mocha and Chai.

 Install
 -------